Wednesday, November 6, 2024

 My own framework is different.
 For me the shift not so much a matter of the choices of younger Americans against older, recently dominant generations.

 Yes, it sure looks like what we have in America is the mass of the population making a conscious, informed choice for freedom and self-determination against the religious strictures and judgmentalism of the 1950s.
 But I don’t think masses in general make really “conscious, informed choices.”
-I think rather they are molded by the Zeitgeist, which gives them justifications for the thinking they adopt.
+I think rather they are molded by the Zeitgeist, which gives them justifications for the worldview they adopt.
 This is true in every culture, and it’s true for ours.
 It’s true for both educated and uneducated.
-Among the educated only a very small minority will ever challenge currently fashionable thinking.
+Among the highly educated only a very small minority will ever challenge currently fashionable thinking.

 So we in America assume we are following our desires and that those desires are self-chosen, but the truth is we’ve absorbed most of our desires from others.
 In this respect consumer behavior (the burning desire for some new fashion or product for example) is a microcosm of human behavior in general.
 Even including our choice of “beliefs” or ideological positions.
 For most of us, we don't so much choose our beliefs as mimic the beliefs of people we admire.
 We are monkeys.